djccnt15/djccnt15.github.io/_posts/mathematics/2022-06-06-linear_algebra_08.md

 def ele_h(a: matrix) -> matrix:
-    """
-    get element of householder matrix except last one input argument must be 2d matrix
+    """get element of householder matrix except last one"""
-    """

     at: matrix = mat_trans(a)
     nm: scalar = norm(at[0])